matrix-org/synapse/docs/specification.rst

 A room alias "points" to a room ID.
 The room ID the alias is pointing to can be obtained by visiting the domain specified.
 Room aliases are designed to be human readable strings which can be used to publicise rooms.
+They are case-insensitive.
 Note that the mapping from a room alias to a room ID is not fixed, and may change over time to point to a different room ID.
 For this reason, Clients SHOULD resolve the room alias to a room ID once and then use that ID on subsequent requests.

 ::